 Words associated with UNCERTAINTY or CONFUSION

-cautioned, doubtfully, guessed, hesitated, vacillated
+cautioned, wavered, guessed, hesitated, vacillated

 NON-EMOTIVE